✓ Updated May 2026

 Best time: January-May

-Best time: Year-round, but visibility is often best during the dry season
+Best time: Year-round, but evenings are particularly pleasant during the drier season

 Planning your Grenada adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.